Kabilan-3/Kabilan-3/README.md

 > help --info
-> A Potterhead and Greek mythology enthusiast who mainly programs in Java and Python.
+> A Potterhead and Greek mythology enthusiast who mainly programs in Java.
 > Likes solving problems on leetcode.
-> Undergrad@DTU batch of 2021 and studied mathematics and computing engineering and worked at CERN.
+> Graduating batch of 2027 and studied Computer Science at Srm.
-> See more at https://www.youtube.com/anishLearnsToCode and anishlearnstocode.github.io/about
+> Just Learning